cMaggessi/MyCarsChallenge/README.md

 # Java Spring Boot MyCars

-A simple REST API web service that returns CRUD operation on cars, based on "Car", "Marca" and "Modelo".
+A simple REST API web service with CRUD operation on cars, based on "Car", "Marca" and "Modelo".